Mr-Smyth/circles/docs/Testing.md

     * Checked the Remove Children feature on multiple browsers and devices
 * :clipboard: RESULT:
     * Page rendered as expected
-    * I was given clear information about what i was doing and given correct options.
+    * I was given clear information about what I was doing and given correct options.
-    * After checking Mongo DB, i found that, the removal was handled correctly.
+    * After checking Mongo DB, I found that the removal was handled correctly.

 </details>